lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 # Build and Deploy an ML model using AutoAI

 In this walkthrough we will be building a model using a fully automated capability of Watson Studio and Watson Machine Learning known as Auto AI.

+AutoAI automates the pipeline optimization process that is common to the model development workflow.
+As part of that optimization process, AutoAI will perform the following:

+- Data pre-processing: AutoAI attempts to analyze, clean, and prepare your raw data for machine learning.
+Automatically detects and categorizes features based on data type and finds best  strategies for missing value imputation, feature encoding, and feature scaling for your data.

+- Automated model selection: AutoAI performs testing and ranking of candidate estimators against small subsets of the data set, gradually increasing the size of the subset for the most promising estimators to arrive at the best match.

+- Automated feature engineering: Feature engineering attempts to transform the raw data into the combination of features that best represents the problem to achieve the most accurate prediction.

+- Hyperparameter optimization: A hyper-parameter optimization step refines the best performing model pipelines.

-To do this we will:
+In the lab we will:

 - Create a project in Watson Studio.
 - Add dataset to project.